CEO Van Raemdonck on Neiman’s Bankruptcy and What Lies Ahead

-Bankruptcy spells a new chapter for the Neiman Marcus Group, with two-thirds of its debt wiped out, different owners and a fresh financing package to keep operating.
+Bankruptcy spells a new chapter for the Neiman Marcus Group, with $4 billion of its debt wiped out, different owners and a fresh financing package to keep operating.

 But according to the luxury retailer’s chief executive officer Geoffroy van Raemdonck, there is much that will stay intact, at least in the weeks and months ahead.